 Every year at the BRCA Annual Meeting, the organization honors the people and organizations who have helped move the Corridor forward with their commitment to excellence.
 These businesses and individuals exhibit the best in customer service, performance, and a lifetime commitment to the success of the Raleigh Community.
-Listed below are our winners for the 2018 calendar year.
+Listed below are our winners for the 2022 calendar year.

 Small Business of the Year

 Our Small Business of the Year award is one given to a business in our community in honor of its years of outstanding service and contributions to the greater Blue Ridge Corridor.
-This year, we are pleased to bestow this honor on Burke Brothers Hardware.

 Development Project of the Year